hubsche1/AD-SBA-HTML_CSS_JS/README.md

 - Use JQuery (Optional)

 ### Description of the planned site:
 I have just come up with a wonderful new electronic item, and need to start taking preorders!
 This simple site will include a description of the device, preorder registration form, and a contact form.
 Images included will be open license (pexels, etc.), and videos/gifs will need to be sourced similarly.
 Javascript will be used to store and log data for now, though AJAX or JSON may be explored within the time constraints.
-Will also handle mouseover/mouseleave/keyboard events.
+Will also handle mouseover/mouseleave events.

+8/22/2020: I am calling this complete until I revisit it to improve it (after submission).
+There are a number of improvements to make:
+- responsive pages.
+I did not feel comfortable making this one responsive in such a short time, but responsive is really the only way to go.
+- I'd like to find a way to handle button click events on different pages in ONE JS script - my scripts would try to handle ALL button clicks in one go, which is... weird.
+Thanks, javascript.
+- my styling is probably too excessive.
+I almost certainly repeated myself; this is something I need to practice.
+- It's a little hard to come up with "reasons" to use some of the JS specified.
+Perhaps I should have chosen something else, but I am not sure what would have used those well.
+Perhaps a tutorial site?

+Regardless, this site covers most, if not all, of the required deliverables.: many tags, 2 forms, 3 pages, tables, different content (all royalty free!), dropdown, regex, CSS all ways, 2 fonts (one web), variables, loops, arrays/objects, functions, and events.

+This was certainly a useful exercise: I have some idea of what I need to do to improve, and I still feel accomplished.
+Onto the next!